Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Simulations

-The service range of RSU is set as 200 m according to \cite{ref31}.
-Similarly to Tier-1, the energy efficiency coefficients of RSUs are also configured within the range of $[1, 2]\times 10^{-23}$, and their maximal computing resources are set within the interval of $[60,120] GHz$.
-In terms of a series of parameters related to communication, we set the communication setup delay to $0.1 ms$, $E_0=10^{-5} J$ and $\tau_0=10^{-5} ms$.
-These parameters can be easily adjusted in practical applications.
-The AEC is normalized by the default system bandwidth (i.e., $100 MHz$).
+This subsection elaborates on the experimental results of the RSU Tier.
+The RSU service range is set to $200$ m according to \cite{zxiao2023perception}.
+Similarly to Tier-1, the energy efficiency coefficients of RSUs are configured within $[1, 2]\times 10^{-23}$, while their maximal computing capacities range from $60$ to $120$ GHz.
+For communication-related parameters, we set the communication setup delay to $0.1$ ms, $E_0=10^{-5}$ J and $\tau_0=10^{-5}$ ms. These parameters can be flexibly adjusted in practical scenarios.
+The AEC is normalized by the default system bandwidth of $100$ MHz.
+To fully exploit the computing resources of nearby RSUs, we deploy three RSUs for collaborative computation in this experiment.
+This method is also scalable to the practical scenarios with a larger number of RSUs.

-Based on the current setup, it takes several seconds for each vehicle to traverse the service range of an RSU, which has already significantly exceeded the task delay requirement in this study (i.e., on the order of hundreds of milliseconds).
-Therefore, to achieve multi-RSU cooperation and also spatial practicality, we consider the scenario of two RSUs cooperation in this experiment.
-This method is also scalable to scenarios with a larger number of RSUs.

-\textbf{(1) AEC for different methods with diverse number of NV:} Fig. 7 depicts the AEC with following five different methods under varying number of NV.
+\textbf{(1) AEC for different methods with diverse number of RV:} Fig.~\ref{rt_benchmark} shows the AEC of following methods under varying number of RVs.

 \begin{itemize}